Retirement Topics - 401(k) and Profit-Sharing Plan Contribution Limits

 Treatment of excess deferrals

 You have an excess deferral if the total of your elective deferrals to all plans is more than the elective deferral limit for the year.
 You may notify your plan administrator before April 15 of the following year that you would like the excess deferral amount, adjusted for any gains and losses, to be paid from the plan.
+The plan must then pay you that amount plus allocable earnings by April 15 of the year following the year in which the excess occurred.

 Overall limit on contributions